brainhub/SHA3IUF/README.md

 ## License, prior work

-This work is in public domain.

-I would appreciate any attribution to this work if you used the code or ideas.
+This work is licensed with a standard [MIT license](LICENSE).
+I appreciate, but do not require, any attribution to this work if you used the code or ideas.
 I thank you for this in advance.

-If I get to choose a license for this project, it will be something like a MIT or Apache 2.0 license.
-Please contact me if this is important/required for you.

 This is a clean-room implementation of IUF API for SHA3.
 The `keccakf()` is based on the code from [keccak.noekeon.org](http://keccak.noekeon.org/).